Auto-Calibration of Cone Beam Geometries from Arbitrary Rotating Markers using a Vector Geometry Formulation of Projection Matrices: Introduction

 Smekal et al.\ \cite{Smekal2004} were, to the author's knowledge, the first to explicitly address the case of complete auto-calibration (up to an unknown object scale, yet including detector tilt) of cone beam tomography systems based on multiple rotating markers at unknown positions \emph{and distances}.
 The latter were either required or assumed known in the methods discussed so far.
 They choose a different parametrization for the analysis of the projected circles more directly related to the forward model than the otherwise often used ellipse equation and are able to find relations of those observable parameters to all geometric parameters.
 In contrast to the previous literature, Smekal et al\@. conclude that one marker is, in principle, sufficient for all parameters but tilt (and absolute scale).
 In accordance with previous literature they find that at least two projected trajectories (yet without knowledge of the marker's distance) are required to infer tilt provided that the detector is also slanted about the rotational axis.
 They do not further investigate the case of zero slant.
 In their experiments, they use between eight and twelve markers and average the obtained geometry parameters.

-The more recent publications by Gross et al.\ \cite{GrossSchwanecke2012} and Sawall et al.\ \cite{SawallKachelriess2012} also consider the problem of complete auto-calibration (up to an unknown scale) without reverting to known sample properties, although both, in contrast to Smekal, require global optimization techniques.
+The more recent publications by Gross et al.\ \cite{GrossSchwanecke2012}, Sawall et al.\ \cite{SawallKachelriess2012} and Li et al.\ \cite{GLi2019} also consider the problem of complete auto-calibration (up to an unknown scale) without reverting to known sample properties, although all, in contrast to Smekal, require global optimization techniques.

 Gross et al.\ \cite{GrossSchwanecke2012} formulate the problem in terms of a homography transform parametrized by the sought-for system properties relating the observable ellipses to a canonical representation of circular trajectories.
 They were thereby able to eliminate the trajectory parameters from the optimization problem, reducing it to 6 degrees of freedom describing the projection geometry (in comparison, Robert et al.\ \cite{RobertMainprize2009} previously reported a reduction of the optimization problem relating ellipse parameters and geometry parameters to 3 dimensions for the case of known trajectory parameters).
 As has been the case also with previous techniques based on ellipse analysis \cite{Noo2000,Cho2005,StrubelNoo2005,KYangBoone2006,RobertMainprize2009,DWuYXiao2011,XuTsui2013}, the evaluated ellipses are expected to be non-degenerate in order to successfully reconstruct the projection geometry.
 In their experiments, they use between three and twelve markers and generally recommend the use of more than four non-degenerate ellipses for their method.